Ithanil/vqmd/README.md

 # vqmd
-Tool for visualization and analysis of data from (Path Integral) Molecular Dynamics simulations.
+vqmd is a tool for parsing, analysis and visualization of output from (Path Integral) Molecular Dynamics (MD) simulations.
+The tool is developed in Python and therefore the classes can be directly used in Python scripts.
+However, you can also configure it easily by a few lines of XML, so Python programming is no requirement.
-The aim is to support the output formats of various MD codes by parsing them to a common data structure before further processing occurs.
+In the long run it is intended to support the output files of various MD codes, but at the moment only i-Pi MD is supported for parsing.

-Currently only supports I-Pi's output files as input.
+The python scripts and XML inputs in the test directory serve as examples for the moment.

 Currently import statements seem to work only with Python 3.
 So if your /usr/bin/python points to Python 2.x, run the code explicitly via Python3.